-Med-Act has seventeen ambulances that are strategically stationed around Johnson County.
+MED-ACT has nineteen ambulances that are strategically stationed around Johnson County.
 Station locations are chosen after a response time analysis optimizes coverage based on historical patterns of emergency calls.
-Med-Act has ambulances in fifteen local fire department stations, and two are housed and maintained in stand alone ambulance stations.
-Sixteen ambulances are staffed 24-hours a day, augmented by an additional ambulance that is staffed during weekdays, coinciding with peak demand times.
+MED-ACT has ambulances in fifteen local fire department stations, and four are housed and maintained in stand alone ambulance stations.
+Sixteen ambulances are staffed 24-hours a day, augmented by three additional ambulances that are staffed during weekdays, coinciding with peak demand times.
 Additional reserve ambulances are deployed around the county to help support maintenance and provide surge capacity for disasters.

 Each station has heated garage space for response units.
 Office and living quarters are provided to support the twenty four shifts worked by paramedics.

 MED-ACT also operates two PAR units, that are staffed 24 hours a day, consisting of a single paramedic with advanced life support capability, to provide additional quick response in the western and southern areas of Johnson County.
 Additional reserve PAR units are used to provide dedicated paramedic staffing for special events, such as Old Settler's Days or certain sporting events.